petednz/civicrm-user-guide/docs/case-management/set-up.md

 email client so you can send and receive emails as usual and also have them filed in CiviCRM.

-In the CiviMail chapter the Email Processor was described as a way to get inbound and outbound emails into CiviCRM as non-case activities.
+In the CiviMail (Inbound mail) chapter the Email Processor was described as a way to get inbound and outbound emails into CiviCRM as non-case activities.
 When you enable CiviCase, a new action will be available that allows you to file any non-case activity onto a case.